Mandatory HMO Licence Fee Is Now £1,400

 When did Hackney licensing applications open?

 Applications for both selective and additional HMO licensing opened on March 1, 2026.
-Enforcement begins May 1, 2026, giving landlords a 2-month window to apply.
+The schemes came into force on May 1, 2026 — landlords operating a licensable property without a licence are now non-compliant and should apply immediately.

 What is the difference between selective and additional HMO licensing in Hackney?